psenough/teach_yourself_demoscene_in_14_days/README.md

 On the second day of the rest of your life you should figure out what you want to do on the demoscene.

 A demo is usually a group effort.
-Sceners are typically divided into 3 roles:
+Sceners are typically divided into 3 types of roles:

 1. Graphician - artwork, 3d modelling, animation
 2. Musician - composing and producing the audio soundtrack